Okipa/laravel-bootstrap-components/README.md

 | value(Closure $value): self  | No | Set the component input value.
 The value has to be set from this closure result : `->value(function($locale){})`. |

 **:warning: Notes :**
+* The use of the `->locales()` method will produce a component for each locale keys you declared.
+For example, if you declare the `fr` and `en` locale keys for a `title` text component, you will get two `Title (FR)` and `Title (EN)` generated text components.
+  * The localization treatment will only occur if you have more than one locales declared : there is not point to generate localized components with only one declared locales.
 * You can use your own `MultilingualResolver` by replacing the path defined in the `config('bootstrap-components.form.multilingual.resolver')`, allowing you to customize your components localization behaviour :
   * The default locales to handle (by default `[]`).
   * The component localized `name` attribute format (default : `<name>[<locale>]`.